You raise your child or children alone: financial support

 Assistance for the maintenance and upbringing of the child

 You may be entitled to the basic allowance for the early childhood care benefit (EYCB).
 It is paid on a means-tested basis.
-The allowance is intended to help finance the costs of maintaining and raising a child.
+The allowance is intended to help finance the costs of the maintenance and upbringing of a child.

 Family allowances